-- Well designed hipped roofs and gabled elements which compliment the facade are supported by the Design Review Panel. - Where roofs are pitched (not skillion or parapet/ flat roofs) the roof pitch is to be a minimum of 22.5 degrees and a maximum of 30 degrees. - No skillion or parapet/flat roof designs are allowed in Neighbourhood 1 unless they are not the dominant feature and compliment the overall façade design - Roofs of lighter tones in colour are encouraged where possible. - Roof coverings must be finished in one of the following materials:
+- Well designed hipped roofs and gabled elements which compliment the facade are supported by the Design Review Panel. - Where roofs are pitched (not skillion or parapet/ flat roofs) the roof pitch is to be a minimum of 22.5 degrees and a maximum of 30 degrees. - No skillion or parapet/flat roof designs are allowed in Cobbitty Lane unless they are not the dominant feature and compliment the overall façade design. - Roofing materials are to have a three-year Solar Reflectance Index (SRI) within the range of 28 to 85, in order to reduce the Urban Heat Island effect of the neighbourhood.

-- Corrugated steel roof sheet (Colorbond) - Non reflective corrugated metal roof sheeting such as Colorbond - Low-profile concrete tiles - Where eaves are provided on a house they are required to extend forward over garage doors. - Eaves are not required to areas of façade finished to a parapet. - No eaves are required along the side of the garage if the garage is built 0-200mm off the side boundary (i.e. a zero lot where accompanied by an easement for access and maintenance).
+- Roof coverings must be finished in one of the following materials: - Corrugated steel roof sheet (Colorbond) - Non reflective corrugated metal roof sheeting such as Colorbond - Low-profile concrete tiles - Where eaves are provided on a house they are required to extend forward over garage doors. - Eaves are not required to areas of façade finished to a parapet.